tamerfrombk/one-liner/README.md

 ### Performance Testing

 Navigate to the root of the source tree.
+Ensure you stay in this directory for the remainder of these instructions.

-To test the performance of `one-liner`, first generate the input test files by running the `gen-test-data.py` script.
+First, generate the input test files by running the `gen-test-data.py` script.
 This will generate 4 input test files inside of `/test-data`: `small.txt`, `medium.txt`, `large.txt`, and `huge.txt`.
 These files are used as input data to `one-liner`.

 From there, run the `run-perf-tests.sh`.
 This script will build `one-liner` and execute the following against each input file in ascending size order:

 1. `wc` to count the number of lines, words, and bytes in the input file.
 This serves as a benchmark for correctness.
-2. `time tr -s <newline> ' '` to serve as a baseline for a correct implementation and performance measure.
+2. `time tr -s <newline> ' '` as a baseline for a correct implementation and performance measure.
+3. `time awk '{printf "%s ",$0}'` as an alternate implementation and performance measure.
-3. `time one-line` to exercise our program.
+4. `time one-line` to exercise the program.

 All tests assume the input files use the OS' default line ending and use the `time` program to check performance.